elhusseiniali/flask-boilerplate/README.md

 # flask boilerplate
 Just boilerplate code for new Flask projects.
+Includes Flask-Admin and SQLAlchemy (with a model for users); also has a login page.